client9/libinjection/README.md

 * results from cppcheck (static analysis on C code)
 * results from pylint and pyflake (static analysis on python helper scripts)
 * results from valgrind (memory errors)
-* performance tests using grof
+* performance tests using gprof
 * false negatives and positives reports

 LICENSE